Pantheon ad Lucem: Analysis and legacy

 Fashion journalist Alex Fury argued that Pantheon was an example of McQueen expressing his vision "through the bodies of his models" rather than through elaborate set dressing; in this case through the use of LED-inset garments.
 Wilson felt that the final scene, in which Kuik seemed to await being taken by aliens to another dimension, "articulated McQueen's desire for transcendence".
 Kristin Knox suggested that the exaggerated necklines from Looks 52 through 54 were visual precursors of the highly structured silhouettes he presented in The Girl Who Lived in the Tree (Autumn/Winter 2008) and The Horn of Plenty (Autumn/Winter 2009).
 She wrote that the collection marked "the evolution of his designs from fashions simply worn by models to designs integrated with their human carriers, becoming an organic part of them, like a second skin".

 The showpiece finale gown appeared in a photoshoot in the December 2004 edition of Vogue, without the "Orchid" shoulder-piece.
 It was modelled by McQueen's friend Erin O'Connor and photographed by Tim Walker.
 The floor-length Greek-inspired column dress from Look 14 was popular in red carpet fashion that season.
 McQueen returned to Greek-inspired ensembles and the work of Azzedine Alaïa for Neptune (Spring/Summer 2006).

 No clothing from Pantheon appeared in the 2011 retrospective Alexander McQueen: Savage Beauty, but two pieces of jewellery by Shaun Leane were selected for the exhibit's "Cabinet of Curiosities" section: the "Orchid" shoulder-piece worn in the final look, and a pair of disc earrings in copper.
+An orchid-print gown owned by the The Museum at FIT appeared in their 2016 exhibition Force of Nature.
 One dress and one pair of boots from Pantheon appeared in the 2022 exhibition Lee Alexander McQueen: Mind, Mythos, Muse.
 Curators described the dress as an example of how McQueen's "proficiency in piecing translates into garments that generate sinuous movement around the body".
 The National Gallery of Victoria (NGV) in Australia owns a beaded evening dress in silk organza and chiffon from Pantheon.

-In 2017, McQueen's longtime collaborator Shaun Leane auctioned a number of pieces he had created for the house at Sotheby's in New York.
+In 2017, Leane auctioned a number of pieces he had created for the house at Sotheby's in New York.
 The "Orchid" shoulder-piece sold for $43,750.